kubedb/cli/docs/concepts/snapshot.md

 type: Opaque
 ```

-Now, you can create a Snapshot tpr using this secret.
+Now, you can create a Snapshot object using this secret.
 Following parameters are available for `gcs` backend.

 | Parameter                | Description                                                                     |
 |--------------------------|---------------------------------------------------------------------------------|